:: New York City :: August 9th, 2007 ::

 Write Me A Few Little Lines > Drop Down Mama > Sugartown, The Meeting, Some Kind Of Wonderful.
 Mean Ol' Wind Died Down, Run On > Goin Down South, Georgia Women > Po Black Maddie > Skinny Woman > Po Black Maddie, Stay All Night > Lord Have Mercy > Stay All Night, Love And Happiness, Hear My Train A Comin, Ship

-ris Robinson is the perfect front man when he's playing with the Crowes he is in his element.
+The Black Crowes took the stage with a reckless abandon.
+The first power chord coming from Rich Robinson's guitar signals the start of what is still one of the best live shows.
+Chris Robinson is the perfect front man when he's playing with the Crowes he is in his element.
 Look up Rock Star in the dictionary and you will find a picture of Chris Robinson along side the best.
 The original lead guitarist Marc Ford is missed from the mix, but we got a nice treat when Luther Dickinson came out and just tore it up on slide for " Downtown Money Waster" into a tight jam which segued into "Thorn In My Pride" where all three guitar slingers traded tasty licks to a crescendo complete with call and answer and Chris Robinson threaded perfect vocal leads through the swirling axe work.

-Soul Singing" and one of my all time favorites "Wiser Time" and the set closer "Remedy."
+Other major highlights included a very nicely played "Soul Singing" and one of my all time favorites "Wiser Time" and the set closer "Remedy."

 The encore was "Oh Well" a cover of an old